Differently-abled man attacked by mob while praying in mosque in Mustafabad

 Nainital-resident Amar Jahan had come to Wazirabad at her brother's place just two days ago to get her daughter treated at LNJP.
 "The situation is very tense.
 We could not sleep the entire night because we feared someone would attack us.
 I somehow managed to get a van and brought my daughter for treatment today.
 I don't feel safe enough to go back home," Jahan said.

-Since Monday, a total of 45 people injured in the violence were brought to LNJP.
-Out of them, bodies of Mehrum Ali (32), a resident of Bhajanpura, and Aman (17), a resident of New Seelampur were kept in the mortuary for the post-mortem, police said, adding three injured were brought to the hospital on Wednesday.
+Since Monday, over 45 people injured in the violence were brought to LNJP.
+Out of them, bodies of Mehrum Ali (32), a resident of Bhajanpura, and Aman (17), a resident of New Seelampur, were kept in the mortuary for post-mortem, police said, adding three injured were brought to the hospital on Wednesday.

 Most of them have been discharged after first-aid while some of them are still being treated, they said.